datature/discolight/doc/discolight.md

 ## SaltAndPepperNoise

-Adds salt and pepper or RGB noise to the given image
+Add salt and pepper or RGB noise to the given image\.

 ### Example
 <table>